Introduction to Cluster Algebras. Chapter 7: The bad features criterion

-\begin{remark} Recall from Remark~\ref{rem:reduceddecomp} that a factorization (not necessarily reduced) of an element of a symmetric group into a product of simple reflections can be represented by (a version of) a wiring diagram.
+\begin{remark} Recall from Remark~\ref{rem:reduceddecomp} that an expression (possibly non-reduced) of an element of a symmetric group as a product of simple reflections can be represented by a wiring diagram.
 As plabic graphs can be viewed as generalizations of wiring diagrams (see \cref{def:wiringplabic}), reduced plabic graphs may be viewed as a generalization of reduced expressions.
 In this context, the criterion of \cref{thm:reduced} corresponds to the condition that each pair of lines in the wiring diagram intersect at most once. \end{remark}